hyperbloom/hyperbloom-protocol/spec.md

 - `id` - peer id, MUST be 32 bytes long
 - `extensions` - unspecified, reserved for the future
-- `signature` - MUST be a signature of the Hash (see below) of the remote peer's `nonce` from `Open`.
+- `signature` - MUST be a signature of the Hash (see below) of concatenated remote and local `nonce` from `Open`.
 The signature MUST be made with the private key corresponding to the public key in the last Trust Link in the `chain` (see `Signature Chain`), or the feed's private key if the `chain` is empty
 - `chain` - signature chain with the root verifiable by HyperCore Ledger's public key.
 See `Signature Chain` below